ArtOfCode-/concaten/README.md

     Probably Python or Ruby.
 I want at most 3x time taken, and for that value to be as low as possible.
   * Beta testing?
+    Hand out the interpreter as it is to as many people as possible, get them to play with the language and try to break it.
 * [ ] Command-line options - 0.9
   Definitely at least `-e`; take inspiration from Ruby and Python.
 * [ ] Documentation - 1.0